Financial Calculators

 How to Use the Profit Margin Calculator

 • Step 1: Enter the cost of the product or service.
-This is what the item costs to produce or acquire.
+This represents your total expenses to produce or acquire the item.

-• Step 2: Enter the revenue from selling the product or service.
+• Step 2: Enter the revenue generated from selling the product or service (your desired selling price).

 • Step 3: Click Calculate and review the results.
-The calculator will return the gross margin percentage, markup percentage, and total gross profit.
+The calculator will instantly display the gross margin percentage, markup percentage, and total gross profit.

 Real Example

-Let’s say you open a hamburger restaurant.
-You’ve calculated that each hamburger will cost $2.90 to make (including ingredients and labor).
-You believe you can sell 50,000 hamburgers each year.
-Priced at $6 each, you want to calculate your margin percentage.
+Let’s say you are opening a gourmet hamburger restaurant.
+After careful analysis, you calculate that each hamburger will cost exactly $2.90 to make, accounting for both ingredients and labor.
+You project selling 50,000 hamburgers annually and decide to price them at $6.00 each.
+Now, you want to calculate your profit margin percentage.

 To calculate the profit margin percentage, enter the following values: